Advanced-Vision-and-Learning-Lab/HLTDNN/README.md

 This product is Copyright (c) 2023 J. Ritu, E. Barnes, R. Martell, A. Dine and J. Peeples.
 All rights reserved.

-## <a name="CitingHist"></a>CitingHist
+## <a name="CitingHist"></a>Citing HLTDNN

 If you use the Passive Sonar Classification classification code, please cite the following reference using the following entry.

 **Plain Text:**

-J. Ritu, E. Barnes, R. Martell, A. Dine and J. Peeples, "Histogram Layer Time Delay Neural Network For Passive Sonar Classification," submitted for review.
+J. Ritu, E. Barnes, R. Martell, A. Dine and J. Peeples, "Histogram Layer Time Delay Neural Network For Passive Sonar Classification," 2023 IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA), in Press.

 **BibTex:**